rostro36/Notes/Big Data/Week 06/06_questions.md

-# Big Data Week 06
+# Big Data Week 06 questions
 ## General

 <details><summary>What is the objective of the lecture? </summary>